 If you have ever cut sugar out of your diet and then aded it back in, you have learned just how ‘drug like’ or addictive this food can be.
 Many of us rely on sugar to get us going in the morning and to sustain energy levels (and moods) throughout the day. (i.e. starting the day with coffee or cereal) However, what goes up, must come down.
 An hour or so after eating sugar, your blood sugar levels drop signalling you to eat more.
 So you grab a bagel or another coffee and then the cycle continues.

 An increase in sugar triggers the pancreas to secrete more insulin into the blood to ‘escort’ the sugar into your cells and out of your blood.
-If we have too much sugar over time (and too much insulin is secreted) the pancreas can become stressed and may eventually give up secreting insulin, or even worse, your cells may become resistant to the insulin…this is refered to as pre-diabetes.
+If we have too much sugar over time (and too much insulin is secreted) the pancreas can become stressed and may eventually give up secreting insulin, or even worse, your cells may become resistant to the insulin…this is referred to as pre-diabetes.

 In addition to mood swings and pre-diabetes, according to reserach, more than 60 different ailments are linked to sugar consumption, including weight gain, pre-mature aging (no!). impaired immunity (after consuming sugar, your immune system is lowered for 3 hours), hypoglycemia, cardiovascular disease, and cancer.

 Here are some more interesting facts on sugar:

 The average person consumes 180 pounds of sugar a year (in the 1800’s it was 12 lbs a year) Yikes!
 Only about 29 pounds of it comes as traditional sugar (sucrose) according to The Sugar Association, a trade group of sugar manufacturers.
 The rest comes from the everyday foods we eat, like pasta sauce, cereal, peanut butter, yogurt, crackers, bread, salsa, etc.

 Tips for getting the sugar out of our diet: